 I didn’t notice Kiko was standing at the doorway staring, watching me agonize over the loss of my best friend, or Rei who was sobbing on the ground next to her, or the rain that was now pouring outside.
 None of it mattered.

 I coddled Tammy, my forehead pressed gently against hers, for hours.
 I couldn’t part with her, I had failed her.
 I had failed her.

 Rei came up next to me at some point and held Tammy’s hand.

-“We have to burn her body,” she finally said, her voice filled with sorrow.
+“We have to burn her body,” she tried her best to cover the underlying tremble in her voice.

 I shook my head slightly.
 No expression or emotion on my face and heart, just like a Mechanite.

 “We can’t let the Mechanites have her body… the best way to avoid that is to cremate her.”
 I stared at Tammy in my arms.
 “She would want that…”